MONTANA STUDENTS CALL VOLUNTEER SERVICE IN TANZANIA “LIFE-CHANGING”

 The dedicated MSU nursing students, faculty, and staff serving on Global Volunteers RCP Program made a significant impact in these Tanzania villages and contributed to their own education, knowledge, and careers.
 We thank MSU leaders for enabling their students to participate in this meaningful and enriching experience and for providing invaluable resources to our community partners.
 Montana State University’s Nursing Department will serve in Tanzania again in November 2023.
 Global Volunteers and the families in south central Tanzania look forward to their ongoing service to children and families in need.

-Call our Strategic Partnerships Department at (651) 407-6138 to visit about how your students can positively impact children’s lives by volunteering for one, two, or three weeks.
+Complete the form below for more student volunteer abroad information, or call our Strategic Partnerships Department at (651) 407-6138 to visit about how your students can positively impact children’s lives by volunteering for one, two, or three weeks.

 You may also like: